 Mendoza Argentina is the perfect travel destination in South America.
 Whether you are coming to sample the famous Malbec wines or wander the beautiful city streets lined with art deco architecture, you will love Mendoza.
 Your travel goals (and budget) will help you narrow down where to stay in Argentina’s wine country.
 We’ve compiled several interesting areas, from rural wine country lodges to downtown Mendoza hotels, with Mendoza accommodation options for every budget.
-Airbnb is also a great option for short or long stays.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Mendoza City Center – Where to stay in Mendoza for tourists